sdl-context/integration/cwd_optimize_js/src/main/resources/readme.md

 To install the module, follow these steps:

-1. Copy the `context-image.min.js` file from the source distribution to a location within your web application.
+1. Copy the `context-image.min.js` file from the context-optimize-javascript folder within the distribution to a location within your web application.

 2. If you wish to use the jQuery extension, copy the `jquery.context-image.min.js` file from the source distribution to a location within your web application.